-Dear newly-wed wife, the hectic pre-wedding and planning days are over.
-The many, sometimes nerve-racking meetings with his parents, friends, family, colleagues are in the rear view mirror.
+Dear newly-wed wife, The hectic pre-wedding days are over.
+The many, often nerve-racking meetings with his parents, friends, family, colleagues are in the rear view mirror.
 The glorious wedding day has come and gone.
 The heady honeymoon too.
-The last unopened wedding gift - ...
-Read More about Dear Newly-wed Wife – 9 Things You Must Know About Marriage
+The last unopened wedding gift - you gave it to ...
+Read More about 9 Things Every Newlywed Wife Should Know About Marriage

 What can go wrong when you are learning to drive in Kenya?
 After a lot of dilly dallying over the years, I finally made my way to a driving school some weeks ago.
 Ps.
 This post was written while I lived in Kenya, before our relocation to the United States.
 My expectation?
 It would be a ...
 Read More about Learning to Drive in Kenya – A Rant and Lesson From the Driver’s Seat

 Is there a good and bad way to process grief and trauma as a Christian?
 A few weeks ago, a good friend of mine lost her only child, a beautiful 14 year old girl, (whom we shall call Estelle) under tragic circumstances.
 When I first received the news, the first question that raced across my mind ...
 Read More about Learning to Process Grief and Trauma as A Christian

 I never knew I had a deep need to talk until I got married.
 I thought I was a cool, in-control girl who didn’t have annoying female traits like “plenty of conversation”.
 Until I began to feel frustrated when my husband didn’t understand what I needed from him.
 In spite of the “hints” I ...
 Read More about Honey, Can We Talk?